-Paternity parties need to be aware of Oklahoma law that allows child support to be collected back to a maximum of two (2) years prior to filing the Paternity petition, and a two year statute of limitation to dispute paternal parentage based on birth decrees and acknowledgements of paternity.
+Paternity parties need to be aware that Oklahoma law that allows child support to be collected back to a maximum of two (2) years prior to filing the Paternity petition, and a two year statute of limitation to dispute paternal parentage based on birth certificates and acknowledgements of paternity.

-Factors that affect both legal and physical custody and visitation include drug use, alcohol abuse, domestic abuse, child abuse, criminal activity, and child neglect.
+Factors that affect both legal and physical custody and visitation include:

 Obtaining the appropriate evidence and presenting that evidence on each of the relevant matters above for the Court's review is key to having a successful case.